shipshapecode/website-nuxt/content/blog/posts/2022-07-01-accessibility-basics.md

   color: white;
   font-size: 20px;
 }

 ```

-In the example above, the intention was not to nest each section within each other, therefore we should not be using multiple levels of h-tags to style these elements of text.
+In the example above, the intention was not to nest each section within each other, therefore we should not be using multiple levels of h-tags to style these elements of text, and instead create the right classes for each set of styles.

 ### Use Semantic HTML